rhysr01/jobping.ai-V9/docs/MONITORING_SETUP.md

 1. ✅ Set up uptime monitoring for `/api/health`
 2. ✅ Set up daily check for `/api/monitoring/zero-matches`
-3. ✅ Configure alerts in Sentry for zero-match errors
+3. ✅ Configure alerts in Axiom for zero-match errors
 4. ⏳ Monitor for 1 week to establish baseline
 5. ⏳ Adjust thresholds if needed